PrajwalVandana/PrajwalVandana/README.md

 ## Hi there 👋

-My name's Prajwal, I'm a first-year CS student at UCSB.
-I'm currently working on `maestro-cli`, a cross-platform command-line music player built in Python!
-I also dabble in game development, usually in Godot.
+My name's Prajwal, I'm an incoming second-year CS student at UCSB.
+I'm currently working on `maestro-cli`, a cross-platform command-line music player built in Python (mobile app soon? 👀)!
+I'm also interested in CS research, particularly in algorithms and general CS theory.